sudarshanmhasrup/localina/readme.md

 localina = { module = "io.github.sudarshanmhasrup.localina:localina", version.ref = "localina" }
 ```

-Then you can refer to the dependency in your `build.gradle.kts` like this:
+Then you can refer to the dependency in your module's `build.gradle.kts` file like this:

 ```kotlin
 kotlin {